dotmesh-io/docs/hugo/content/references/api.md

 optional branch name; it looks up the branch for you.
 You also need to provide a commit message.

+You can optionally provide arbitrary key-value metadata.

+The result value is the commit ID (as returned by `DotmeshRPC.Commits`, for example).

 ##### Request.

 ```json